Saint Library

 Turning Point

-Inheriting his father's manors in 1130, Gilbert poured that inheritance into founding a radical double monastery at Sempringham in 1131 — the only one of its kind in England.
+When his father died in 1130, Gilbert inherited the family manors and immediately channelled them into founding a double monastery at Sempringham in 1131 — the first and only conventual order to emerge from medieval England.

 Legacy

-He led the Gilbertines for sixty years, weathered royal accusation and internal rebellion, and died around age 104 — his 26 houses outlasting him by three and a half centuries.
+He led the Gilbertines for nearly sixty years, weathered royal accusation over Thomas Becket and an internal rebellion among his lay brothers, and died around age 104 — his twenty-six houses outlasting him by three and a half centuries until Henry VIII's dissolution.

 Key Moments